k-state-id3a/mixed-models-fall25/content/1-intro.md

 {% endcapture %}
-{% include card.html text=text header="Review" title="What are variance-covariance matrices anyways?"  %}
+{% include card.html text=text header="Review - Variance-covariance" title="What are variance-covariance matrices anyways?"  %}

 ## Adding a random effect to the model